harshamalhotra/existingDS-gitlab/contents/data-visualization/charts.md

 The chart component is a Vue component wrapper around [Apache ECharts](https://echarts.apache.org/en/api.html#echarts).
 The chart component accepts width and height props in order to allow the user to make it responsive.

 <note>When implementing a chart type that does not already have a GitLab UI component, you can use this component alonside the [ECharts options](https://echarts.apache.org/en/api.html#echarts) to build your chart.
-Each type of chart should still follow the general guidelines in the [pajamas documentation](https://design.gitlab.com/data-visualization/charts).</note>
+Each type of chart should still follow the general guidelines on this page.</note>

 ### EChart Lifecycle